I’ve often explained projected expenses on the blog; however, even these are unrelated to a budget list.

 - Gas $60

-It looks good on a budget but if it’s not accounting for what you really spend than it won’t ever work.
+It looks good on a budget, but if it’s not accounting for what you spend, then it won’t ever work.

-Groceries at $100 may not be realistic nor would be $60 worth of gas.
+Groceries at $100 may not be realistic, nor would $60 worth of gas.

 The idea is to be truthful with your budget even if you find out you can’t balance it.

 This is another reason why multiple income streams can be helpful.

 Would you instead find out how much money your budget needs to balance or go into debt?